civ-clone/core-strategy/README.md

 # core-strategy

 A framework for building modular AI.
-The idea being that `Strategy`s are built of many `Routine`s for specific `PlayerAction`s and it should be easy enough to register new `Strategy`s to handle newly added `PlayerAction`s.
+The idea being that `Strategy`s can handle one of many `PlayerAction`s and it should be easy enough to register new `Strategy`s to handle newly added `PlayerAction`s or specific custom `Unit`s and their actions (`Caravan`, `Diplomat`, etc).

 The consumer `AIClient`, `StrategyAIClient`, is available at [civ-clone/core-strategy-ai-client](https://github.com/civ-clone/core-strategy-ai-client).